ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 $$table\\_IO\\_cost\\_worst\\_case = 4(b + (Ns - 2Tb/(2T-b))*(T-b)/T)$$

 For other cases, the cost is computed as prorated between the worst and the best case using C<sup>2</sup>.
-All the element contribute to the index cost is depend  on `s`, we will draw a graph that illustrate this relation.
-Consider a table with:
+The cost of index size depends on many parameters.
+We consider some scenarios where T, N, b, t, n are constants (given a table and a server).
+We draw a graph that illustrates this relation between the cost and `s`:

+#### Scenario 1: The table size is smaller than the cache size
+#### Scenario 2: The table size is bigger than the cache size
 ```
 T = 600000
 N = 54000000